List of Regular Show characters: Leon

 Leon (voiced by Steve Blum) is a homeless person and the park manager before Benson who appears in "Benson Be Gone".
 After Benson was fired by Susan, the new park manager, he met Leon.
 But when he is disgusted by Leon's careless lifestyle, he returns to the Park.
 Later, Leon sacrifices himself by driving into Susan in her giant form and ripping off the heels of her shoes, killing her too.

 Principal Dean

 Principal Dean (voiced by David Koechner) is the principal of West Anderson High School.
 He first appeared in Regular Show: The Movie.
 He is a person with little patience and easily upset as Benson.
 He has been shown a calmer side during his appearance in Season 7.
 Rigby's laziness is the reason why he is frustrated at him as similar to Mordecai, because both characters end up being frustrated at Rigby because of his laziness causing him to be failing science with Mr. Ross as his teacher.

+Mr. Sengley

+Mr. Sengley (voiced by Roger Craig Smith) is a ceremony announcer who first appears in "Bad Portrait", "The Parkie Awards" and "Chili Cook-Off".